gulfiliz/gulfiliz.github.io/_posts/2024-01-03-beginnings.md

 Just the honest accumulation of a mind that can't quite stop noticing things.

-My grandmother never wasted words.
-Neither will I — but I will scatter them freely.
+I never wasted words. — but I will scatter them freely.

 Welcome to the fragments, skepsis and metaxy!